moggieuk/Happy-Hare/README.md

   > MMU_TEST_CONFIG toolhead_extruder_to_nozzle=45

 Will update the distance from extruder entrance (homing postion) to nozzle.
 The change is designed for testing was will not be persistent.
-Once you find your tuned settings be sure to update `mm_parameters.cfg`
+Once you find your tuned settings be sure to update `mmu_parameters.cfg`

 </details>